#1 in Sleep Product Research

 |This page rates permanent-use air beds, not temporary-use air beds.|

 THE GOOD: Airbeds provide personalized, adjustable support which tends to result in above average comfort and pain relief.
 Longevity / lifespan overall is good.
-Initial off gassing odor tends to be minimal.
+Initial off gassing odor and heat retention tend to be limited.

 THE BAD: Unlike other bed types, airbeds are mechanical which means that more can conceivably go wrong with them.
 Warranty coverage is below average.
 Their operation is not silent due to air pump noise.
 Assembly is required.
 Airbed availability in smaller markets can be poor.